FOOD INSECURITY IN AMERICA DOES EXIST - IT IS REAL!

 • Assisted hundreds of seniors to access food from local food pantries.

-Every Spring and Fall through our Poultry to Pantries Delivery Day we donate 120,000+ pounds (over 240,000 pounds per year) of nutritious protein to organizations in every corner of Chicagoland.
+Every Spring and Fall through our Poultry to Pantries Delivery Day we donate 120,000+ pounds (over 240,000 lbs/year) of nutritious protein to organizations across the Chicagoland.

 DONATE ONE TIME OR MONTHLY